fbq('track', 'ViewContent');

 I've found that kids learn best when they get a little bit at a time, frequently, rather than one big lesson all at once, then never to see it again.
 (Unfortunately, our present Math program does the latter.)

-There's plenty of evidence out there to prove that frequent review and practice are the best way for children to remember what they're learning.
+There is plenty of evidence to prove that frequent review and practice are the best ways for children to remember what they're learning.

-There's also plenty of evidence to prove that connecting learning to the passions of the children helps the learning process as well.
+There's also plenty of evidence to prove that connecting learning to children's passions helps the learning process.

 So, what does this have to do with baseball?
 That's the passion that I connect to learning geography!

 I write a letter every morning to the children, letting them know of anything special happening that day.
-I also post the learning targets of the day.
-Then I usually put in some fun little questions and/ or graphics: you know, to motivate the kids to read the letter!
+I also post the learning targets for the day.
+Then, I usually add some fun little questions and/ or graphics—you know, to motivate the kids to read the letter!

 Here in New Hampshire, we are die-hard Red Sox fans.
 Those of us who grew up in the Boston area have developed a loyalty that we just can't shake.
 Since the official start of baseball season a couple of weeks ago, I've been writing a little "Red Sox Geography" question in the morning letter, complete with a map and labels.